 One example of a strongly correlated material is VO2.
 This material has a high temperture metallic state with a rutile (tetragonal) crystal structure, and a low temperature insulating state with a monoclinic crystal structure, separated by a first-order "metal-insulator" phase transition at around 65oC.
 This transition is very dramatic, with a 10000x change in the electronic conductivity.
 For decades the roles of electron-electron interactions (particularly from the half-filled d band of the V ions) and the electron-phonon interactions (as seen in the structural change at the transition) have been debated.
 Current understanding is that both strong e-e and e-ph interactions are important.

 Recently, working with single-crystal nanobeams of VO2, we have found that this material can be reversibly doped by intercalation of atomic hydrogen.
 (It turns out that it has been known for over forty years that atomic hydrogen is readily taken up by the structurally related semiconductor, TiO2.)
 This doping process suppresses the insulating state (!), both by changing the effective V d occupancy and by expanding the lattice slightly.
 One of our ongoing efforts is the detailed understanding of the resulting low temperature conducting state.
+We now have a greater understanding of the resulting structures and the nature of the hydrogen diffusion process.

 In prior studies of electronic conduction in magnetite nanostructures, we found that at temperatures below the Verwey transition it is possible to kick the material out of the insulating state and back into a more conducting state via electric fields.
 The result is dramatic switching in the electronic conduction, and we are continuing to investigate this newly found nonequilibrium phase transition.
 We have found that while the switching from low- to high-conductance is driven by electric field, the hysteresis shown in the figure is a signature of local heating, and may be eliminated by performing pulsed measurements.
+In more recent work, we have looked at the response of another correlated low-T insulator, NdNiO3, at high electric fields.

 This work is supported by the Material Sciences and Engineering Division of the Department of Energy's Office of Basic Energy Sciences.